politbuero-kampagnen/BlueskyGuide/README.md

 - [Porto](https://chromewebstore.google.com/detail/porto-port-your-tweets-to/ckilhjdflnaakopknngigiggfpnjaaop?authuser=2&hl=en) - A Chrome extension build by [Ankit Bhandari](https://bsky.app/profile/anku.bsky.social) to use your X Profile export to import into your Bluesky timeline.
 - [Blueark App](https://blueark.app/) - Service to import your Tweet/X exports to be imported to Bluesky timeline
+- [Sky Follower Bridge](https://chromewebstore.google.com/detail/sky-follower-bridge/behhbpbpmailcnfbjagknjngnfdojpko) - Chrome Extension to review your X followers and add them on Bluesky if they exist

 ## Labelers
 A collection of custom labelers that enabling labeling posts and profiles which may allow you to hide or augment for visibility